anshulxyz/anshulxyz.github.io/_posts/2022-07-13-getting-started-seaorm.md

 sea-orm = { version = "0.9" }
 ```

-The generated entity should be looking like following.
+The generated entity should look like the following.

 File: `entity/src/post.rs`
 {:.muted}